-Darkened galvanize (right side) on grain handling equipment (July 2010) Immediately after manufacture the above assembly was uniformly shiny.
+Darkened galvanize (right side) on grain handling equipment (2013)

+Immediately after manufacture the above assembly was uniformly shiny.
 The material on the right side of the assembly darkened appreciably, compared to that on the left, during the first night outdoors.
-The galvanize use to make the bright area was mill passivated, while that used to for the dark area was oiled before shipping, but not passivated.
+The galvanize use to make the bright area was mill passivated, while that used to for the dark area was oiled before shipping but was not passivated.
+As-coated galvanized sheet has aluminum present on the surface in the amount of 2-3 mg/m2.
+When Al-Zn coatings such as Galvalume® show staining it has a dark appearance, so the Al on the surface of galvanize could be contributing the rapid darkening of unpassivated product.
+An effective passivate solution removes the surface aluminum on zinc coatings before depositing as a thin barrier layer on the surface.
 The significance of outdoor storage is that dew can condense on the surface of the metal.
-The darkening is the result of forming protective basic oxy-carbonate layers and is influenced by the presence of atmospheric species such as sulfates, which can change the appearance (darkness) of zinc.
+The darkening is influenced by the presence of atmospheric species such as sulfates, which can rapidly darken zinc in addition to any contribution from aluminum.
 Heavy mists and dew absorb sulfates much more than rainwater.
 The latter has a higher degree of mineralization that can complex with sulfate ions, thus rendering it less aggressive than dew.
-Passivation on galvanize protects against rapid attack by dew water.
+Effective passivation forms a thin barrier over galvanize. which protects against rapid attack by dew water.
 Prevention: Be wary of using unpassivated galvanize for products that might be subjected to dew condensing on them.
-5.3 White Foam on Framing Members